 Fish cakes and rum from Tiki Bar at Accra Beach!

-Fish cakes and macaroni pie were my favorite traditional Bajan dishes.
+Fish cakes and macaroni pie were my favorite traditional Barbadian foods.
 I also couldn’t help myself to rice and beans, stew and roti.

-There were lots of fast food restaurants like Chefette and KFC on the island but I recommend eating at small local establishments to experience the authentic tastes of Barbados.
-Also try Barbados’ domestic beers like Banks and 10 Saints.
+There were lots of fast food restaurants in Barbados like Chefette and KFC but I recommend eating at small local establishments to experience the authentic tastes of Barbados.
+Also, try Barbados’ domestic beers like Banks and 10 Saints.